CTSRD-CHERI/cheri-exercises/README.md

 <!-- ANCHOR: cover -->

-# CHERI Exercises
+# Adversarial CHERI Exercises and Missions

-Robert N. M. Watson (University of Cambridge), Brooks Davis (SRI International), Wes Filardo (Microsoft Research), and Jessica Clarke (University of Cambridge)
+Robert N. M. Watson (University of Cambridge), Brooks Davis (SRI International), Wes Filardo (Microsoft Research) and Jessica Clarke (University of Cambridge)

 This repository contains a series of skills development and adversarial exercises for [CHERI](http://cheri-cpu.org), specifically aimed at the CHERI-RISC-V implementation.

+## Acknowledgements

+The authors gratefully acknowledge John Baldwin, Reuben Broadfoot, Lawrence Esswood, Brett Gutstein, Joe Kiniry, Alex Richardson, Austin Roach, and Daniel Zimmerman for their feedback and support in developing these exercises.

 *Some portions of this document remain a work-in-progress.
 Feedback and contributions are welcomed.
 Please see our [GitHub